barriosjorge/gmt_docs/src/architecture-development.rst

     but cannot change its code.

-The *Domain of SWCS Control* forms the Application Layer, and is discussed in :ref:`control-domains`, while the :ref:`component-frameworks` form the Domain Specific Layer.
+The *Domain of SWCS Control* forms the Application Layer, and is discussed in :ref:`architecture-control_domains`, while the :ref:`architecture-frameworks` form the Domain Specific Layer.